 In many cases, the probate process is necessary.
-However, there are situations where you and your family may not have to go through probate or even that probate is not the best path for you all to go down.
-Depending upon your specific circumstances I wanted to inform you of some alternative approaches that may be better.
+However, there are situations where you and your family may not have to go through probate, or even that probate is not the best path for you all to go down.
+Depending upon your specific circumstances, I wanted to inform you of some alternative approaches that may be better.

 A small estate affidavit applies if your loved one dies without a will and there is a state, not counting their home or other exempt property, is valued at less than $50,000.
-You would still need to file an affidavit related to their small estate in probate court in the County where he or she has resided before their passing.
+You would still need to file an affidavit related to their small estate in probate court in the County where they have resided before their passing.
 Contained in the affidavit would need to be identified any heirs of your loved ones a state.
 The affidavit would need to be signed and witnessed by two people that do not stand to inherit from your loved one.
 These would be objective persons who can verify that the family history contained in the affidavit is correct.

-The ability to utilize a small state after David is beneficial especially in situations where your loved one died with very few assets.
+The ability to utilize a small state after David is beneficial, especially in situations where your loved one died with very few assets.
 Bank accounts, savings accounts of other sorts, a home, and a vehicle are examples of the sort of property I would envision going through a small estate affidavit.
 Utilizing a small estate affidavit does not legally transfer title to any real property owned by your loved one who is the past period the exception to this rule would be your loved one's home.

 What is a muniment of the title?

-Where a minimum of title differs from the probate process is regarding whether an executor will have to be appointed.
+A minimum of title differs from the probate process regarding whether an executor will have to be appointed.
 The Will determines who owns state assets.
 The probate court will approve the will as an amendment of title if whoever presents the will can show that the state has no unpaid debts other than debts secured by liens on real estate and that there is no need for administration because there are no creditors.

-As soon as the court enters an order that admits the will into probate as a muniment of title then your loved ones' estate beneficiaries can move forward and begin to transfer their assets into each person's name with legal authority to do so.
+As soon as the court enters an order that admits the will into probate as a muniment of title, then your loved ones' estate beneficiaries can move forward and begin to transfer their assets into each person's name with legal authority to do so.

 Affidavit of heirship

-An affidavit of heirship is used when a person dies without a will and their estate is made up of mostly real property title in their name.
+An affidavit of heirship is used when a person dies without a will, and their estate is made up of mostly real property title in their name.
 An affidavit of airship transfers title from your loved one's name into the names of any air without having to go through probate.
-An affidavit of heirship would be filed and recorded with deed records in the County where your loved one and their real property are located the affidavit of heirship creates a clean chain of title that transfers property from one person to another.
+An affidavit of heirship would be filed and recorded with deed records in the County where your loved one and their real property are located; the affidavit of heirship creates a clean chain of title that transfers property from one person to another.
 This is critical for in the future when the property would be sold, for example.

 Having a judge declare who an air of your loved one is

-The process of a judicial declaration of heirship avoids the probate courts but it is also possible to use this process as a part of a dependent administration in probate court.
+The process of a judicial declaration of heirship avoids the probate courts.
+Still, it is also possible to use this process as a part of a dependent administration in probate court.
 A judicial declaration of heirship can also be used when your loved one dies with a will but does not list all of their state assets in the will itself.
 In this case, your loved one who is past technically died partially with the will and partially without one.
 The airship proceeding would be able to determine who else stands to inherit property from your loved one regarding the property not mentioned in the will.

 Another important use of a judicial declaration of heirship occurs when more than four years have elapsed since your loved one passed away.
-Even if your loved one had a will, if the person attempting to probate the will does not do so within four years of your loved one's death then an heirship proceeding may be required by the court if it decides not to enter the will as a muniment of title.
+Even if your loved one had a will, if the person attempting to probate the will does not do so within four years of your loved one's death, then an heirship proceeding may be required by the court if it decides not to enter the will as a muniment of title.

 What is a revocable living trust?

 As an alternative to probate, over vocable living trust requires a great deal of planning before the death of your loved one.
-For that reason alone it is not commonly utilized.
-The revocable living trust is a trust agreement between a person who manages the trust property, known as a trustee, and the settlor, the person who has created the trust agreement.
-Because trust is created during the life of your loved one the living trust is a two-part plan.
+For that reason alone, it is not commonly utilized.
+The revocable living trust is a trust agreement between a person who manages the trust property, known as a trustee, and the settlor, who has created the trust agreement.
+Because trust is created during the life of your loved one, the living trust is a two-part plan.
 The first part of the plan directs how their assets should be distributed and handled during their lifetime.
 The second part of the plan directs how the property should be disposed of at their death.
 Keep in mind that rest must be in effect at the time of your loved one's death to be determined valid by a court.

-One reason why I have heard that some people are interested in creating living trusts would be to reduce taxes.
+I have heard that some people are interested in creating living trusts would be to reduce taxes.
 The reality of the situation is that a revocable living trust does not reduce your loved ones' taxes or any estate taxes.
 This is because living trust is revocable and can be changed during your loved ones' lifetime.
 As a result, all of the income realized under the trust is recognized and reported on your loved ones' tax returns.
 This is occurring during your loved one's life.
 At the time of their death, the assets in the trust are still subject to a federal estate tax.
-If you have questions about wills, living trusts in tax implications then you should contact one of the experienced probate and estate planning attorneys with the Law Office of Bryan Fagan.
+If you have questions about wills, living trusts in tax implications, then you should contact one of the experienced probate and estate planning attorneys with the Law Office of Bryan Fagan.
 Specific tax questions can be addressed to your tax preparer or tax professional.

 Closing thoughts on how to approach the state planning and probate in Texas

 How can you start this process?
 I would tell you that the first step would be to consult with multiple estate planning and probate attorneys.
 Any attorney who can offer you a free-of-charge consultation would be a good starting point for you and your family.
-For most of us, a simple will should suffice in terms of being able to plan for your death.
+For most of us, a simple will should suffice in terms of planning for your death.
 Naming beneficiaries for your estate, providing for minor children, and generally increasing the peace of your household is never a bad thing.

 Finally, you can go over all of these options once you have selected an attorney to assist you with the estate planning process.
 As the old saying goes: an ounce of prevention is worth a pound of cure.
-This means that if you plan and avoid mistakes that could occur in your life or that of a loved one at the time of their passing by not having a will you can increase your Peace of Mind during your life and the Peace of Mind for your loved ones at the time of your passing.
-Once you have a well-drafted you should periodically update the will as life events dictate such as the birth or death of persons who are beneficiaries under your wills such as a spouse or children.
+This means that if you plan and avoid mistakes that could occur in your life or that of a loved one at the time of their passing by not having a will, you can increase your Peace of Mind during your life and the Peace of Mind for your loved ones at the time of your passing.
+Once you have a well-drafted, you should periodically update the will as life events dictate, such as the birth or death of persons who are beneficiaries under your wills, such as a spouse or children.